Burke-Lauenroth-Lab/workflow_guidelines/README.md

 The __terminal__ is the defacto interface with Git and all Git commands start with `git`.
 Typing `git` into terminal will yield a list of common commands.
 Much of the functionality for git command line is replicated in Git GUIs or is available online at GitHub.com.

 The Dryland Ecology Lab is flexible in terms of software used for interacting with Git and GitHub.
-We currently recommend a mix of desktop GUIs including [GitHub Desktop](https://desktop.github.com/) or [Sourcetree](https://www.sourcetreeapp.com/) for Mac OSX and Microsoft Windows (and [GitKraken](https://www.gitkraken.com/download) for Linux machines) _and_ [Atom](https://atom.io/).
+We currently recommend a mix of desktop GUIs including [GitHub Desktop](https://desktop.github.com/) or [Sourcetree](https://www.sourcetreeapp.com/) for Mac OSX and Microsoft Windows (and [GitKraken](https://www.gitkraken.com/download) for Linux machines) _and_ [Atom](https://atom.io/), a git developed text editor.
 Git GUIs are best for pushing commits and _tracking changes and the history that other users have made_, but lack some advanced features (e.g., management of sub-modules).
 Tracking file by file and line by line changes allows for the developer to avoid careless mistakes (i.e. did you really want to add that blank line there?), to double check their work and changes across files, and to be aware of changes made by other developers.

 In regards to code development, GitHub.com is best for submitting pull requests and easy merging when there is _no_ conflicts.
 We also use GitHub for its organizational and communication capacities (discussed below).